An HSBC Credit Card Account Requires Qualification

 They offer financial planning, tax planning services and credit cards.
 The numerous branches have services that are designed to fit the country in which they are offered.

-In the United States, the majority of HSBC credit card accounts do not carry the HSBC logo.
+In the United States, the majority of accounts do not carry the HSBC logo.
 One of the growing sectors of this huge bank is backing what are known as sub-prime credit card lenders.

-Sub-prime credit cards are issue to consumers who have problems with their credit file.
+Sub-prime credit cards are issued to consumers who have problems with their credit file.
 Late payments, loss of income, medical emergency or other financial stress can quickly damage your all important credit rating.

 Once that happens, it can be impossible for you to qualify for a new credit card from a major bank.
 You will find offers from smaller banks but often the cards are useless as they do not carry a major MasterCard or Visa logo and their use is restricted.

-HSBC credit card accounts offered through smaller sub-prime lenders have the financial logo of MasterCard that we all recognize as a reputable name.
+Accounts offered by HSBC through smaller sub-prime lenders have the financial logo of MasterCard that we all recognize as a reputable name.

 APR and fees on these bad credit cards are higher while the spending limit is usually quite low.
 The low spending limit decreases the risk to the small bank and to HSBC while the higher interest and fees make these accounts profitable.

-What you will not find are applications or details about the HSBC credit card account.
-This is due to the private nature of the HSBC credit card accounts which require you to be a participating member in one or more of the services offered by this huge bank in order to apply for their labeled credit card.
+What you will not find are applications or details about the account.
+This is due to the private nature of the HSBC which require you to be a participating member in one or more of the services offered by this huge bank in order to apply for their labeled credit card.

 Advantages

-The HSBC Premier World MasterCard requires a premier relationship between the card holder and HSBC bank.
-To qualify for the HSBC credit card, you need to open an HSBC Premier checking account and maintain a balance of $100,000 of combined U.S. personal and investment deposits.
+The HSBC Premier World MasterCard requires a premier relationship between the card holder and bank.
+To qualify for this card, you need to open a Premier checking account and maintain a balance of $100,000 of combined U.S. personal and investment deposits.

 Credit approval is required.
 It's difficult to imagine maintaining a balance of $100,000 in fund with a bank and finding your credit is not good enough for one of the bank's credit applications.
 However, it can happen and like all credit lenders, HSBC does rely somewhat on your credit rating.